Module Str

 val string_match : regexp -> string -> int -> bool

-The first character of a string has position 0
+The first character of a string has position 0, as usual.

 val search_forward : regexp -> string -> int -> int